-His eyes are closed, his hair is combed, and his mustache is trimmed.
+His eyes are closed, his hair is combed, and his mustache is neatly trimmed.
 He is dressed in a modest black suit, and his arms rest peacefully at his sides.

 In a mausoleum in Moscow’s Red Square, the body of Vladimir Ilyich Lenin lies on a bed of red silk, in an ornate glass sarcophagus.
 Even 92 years after his death, the corpse of the first Soviet leader still remains so lifelike that it’s often said to scare small children.

 Though many assume at first glance that the figure is made of wax, it is, in fact, the very real and impeccably preserved body of the Bolshevik revolutionary.

 How has the body held up so well for so long?
 All of the internal organs have been removed, leaving only the skeleton and muscles behind, and the body is re-embalmed regularly and lovingly watched over by a team of dedicated specialists — as it has been since the day Lenin died.

 That day was January 21, 1924, upon which the original plan had been to bury the body.
 He was, at first, only temporarily embalmed to prevent decomposition so that a funeral could be held.
 Then, after a four-day funeral during which tens of thousands of mourners would brave freezing temperatures to honor his memory, he was to be buried.

 However, four days didn’t seem to be enough time for the mourners.
 Foreign dignitaries and citizens wanted to pay their respects to the deceased leader, so a temporary wooden mausoleum was constructed, and Lenin’s corpse was placed inside.
 Thanks to the cold temperatures, which hovered between 18 and 20 degrees Fahrenheit, Lenin’s corpse remained almost perfectly preserved.